Bruce Rauner: Business career

 Rauner was the chairman of private equity firm GTCR, where he had worked for more than 30 years, starting in 1981 after his graduation from Harvard through his retirement in October 2012.
 A number of state pension funds, including those of Illinois, have invested in GTCR.

 In 2013, Rauner opened an office for a self-financed venture firm, R8 Capital Partners.
 The firm planned to invest up to $15 million in smaller Illinois companies.

 Rauner served as Chairman of Choose Chicago, the not-for-profit that is the city's convention and tourism bureau, resigning in May 2013, and as Chairman of the Chicago Public Education Fund.
 Rauner has also served as the Chairman of the Education Committee of the Civic Committee of The Commercial Club of Chicago.

 In 2015, Rauner reported earning over $180 million.

-Political career

 Prior to his 2014 run for Illinois governor, Rauner served as an advisor to Chicago Mayor Rahm Emanuel.